SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 We'd be hanging out talking to Alice or Aaron, going,

-so what's going on?
+So what's going on?
 Like no reason to be there.
 So, and then when the door cracks, you go like that because you can't see the wall with all the cards and what they're picking.

 But they're like, and what did you think about Slam?
 And you go,

-and then they'll say, um,
+and then they'll say,

-Can you send the Turners in, which are writers?
+can you send the Turners in, which are writers?
 Can you send Smith?
 Can you send this writer in?
 And you go,

-Oh, they're talking about that sketch.
+oh, they're talking about that sketch.
 Oh, they're considering it.

 That's a little nugget of information.